Jimmy Crack Corn: Meaning

-Another now-obscured possible meaning derives from jim crack being eye dialect for gimcrack ("worthless"): The narrator is so overcome with emotion (be it pleasure or sorrow) that he has no concern at all about his gimcrack cracked corn, his substandard rations.
-Since "corn" was also a common rural American ellipsis and euphemism for "corn whiskey", it could also refer to the slave being so overcome that he has no concern about his rotgut alcohol.
-The 1811 Dictionary of Vulgar Tongue by Francis Grose defines a jimcrack as a "spruce woman", so perhaps the lyric refers to the slave being so sad he doesn't have interest in an approaching beautiful woman.
+Another now-obscured possible meaning derives from jim crack being eye dialect for gimcrack ("worthless").
+In this interpretation, the narrator is so overcome with emotion (be it pleasure or sorrow) that he has no concern at all about his gimcrack cracked corn, his substandard rations.
+Since "corn" was also a common rural American ellipsis and euphemism for "corn whiskey," it could also refer to the slave being so overcome that he has no concern about his rotgut alcohol.
+The 1811 Dictionary of Vulgar Tongue by Francis Grose defines a jimcrack as a "spruce woman," so perhaps the lyric refers to the slave being so sad he doesn't have interest in an approaching beautiful woman.